University of Applied Sciences, Kaiserslautern: Kaiserslautern

-Kaiserslautern is the headquarter for the department of Building and Design and Engineering.
-The Campus is split into the Morlauter Street and the Schoenstraße but shall be brought together at the old area of the Kammgarnspinnerei.
+The headquarters of the university are on the campus at Kaiserslautern, which also contains the department of Building and Design and Engineering.
+The campus has been split into two sites, one on Morlauter Street and the other on Schoenstraße, but it is planned that they will be combined on the old site of the Kammgarnspinnerei.

 Pirmasens

-The Campus of Pirmasens is specified in the department of Applied Logistics and Polymer Sciences and is the smallest of the three locations.
+The Campus of Pirmasen campus is the smallest, and comprises the departments of Applied Logistics and Polymer Sciences.